-27 COMMUNICATING WITH DISTRICT AND COUNTY COUNCILLORS
+27. COMMUNICATING WITH DISTRICT AND COUNTY COUNCILLORS

-- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the Ward Councillor(s) of the District and County Council representing the area of the Council. - b Ward Councillors of Ivybridge shall be requested to report to the council on any matters discussed at the District or County Council that are relevant to Ivybridge.
+- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the Ward Councillor(s) of the District and County Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the District and County Council shall be sent to the Ward Councillor(s) representing the area of the Council. - Ward Councillors of Ivybridge shall be requested to report to the council on any matters discussed at the District or County Council that are relevant to Ivybridge.
 They should be prepared to answer any questions of fact concerning such business put to them by councillors at the end of their report, although such answers may be deferred to the next meeting if such information is not immediately available.
-These questions will be minuted. - c Guidelines to be followed: - i.
-The Ward Members may wish to collaborate over who reports and on what with a view to eradicating duplication and unnecessary attendance - ii.
+These questions will be minuted. - d Guidelines to be followed: - i.
+The Ward Members may wish to collaborate over who reports and on what with a view to eradicating duplication and unnecessary attendance

+- ii.
 Reports should be brief, informative and objective. - iii.
 Written reports, supplied before agenda is issued, is preferred. - iv.
 Matters only of relevance to Ivybridge should be included in the report, which may encompass peripheral matters, general District or County Council matters. - v.
 Party political comments will not be allowed. - vi.
 Questions of fact should be answered immediately where possible.
-Where this is not possible, as in the need to gather information, the answer should be made at the next council meeting.
+Where this is not possible, as in the need to gather information, the answer should be made at the next council meeting. - vii.

-- vii.
 Town councillors should only ask questions of fact concerning District or County authority business.
 Party political comments will not be allowed. - viii.
 The Chair of the meeting is expected to intervene when items ii, iv and vi are contravened.

-28 RESTRICTIONS ON COUNCILLOR ACTIVITIES
+28. RESTRICTIONS ON COUNCILLOR ACTIVITIES